 It provides a way to reassure people who feel vulnerable, that they will never be left to deal with an unwanted doorstep caller or bogus caller situation alone.

 Once activated, CareLink Operators in the 24/7 monitoring centre will listen in silently to make sure you or your loved one is safe (during the day and at night).
 If necessary they can let the bogus caller know that they are on the line.
 Operators can also contact the emergency services or another named contact person to alert them to the situation.
-Just knowing they have this protection, gives many older people immense peace of mind.
+Just knowing they have this protection, gives many older people great peace of mind.

 If you are interested in adding a bogus caller button to your existing telecare system or wish to purchase a standalone bogus caller button, please contact our Sponsor TASK Community Care.